isopropylcyanide/Hungarian-Assignment-GUI/README.md

    We need to have python installed on your Windows/Linux machine.
 Just like we need a compiler for C++, we need the python interpreter installed.
 It is pre-installed on linux.

    [How to install python on Windows](http://www.howtogeek.com/197947/how-to-install-python-on-windows/)

+#Direct Run

+You can choose to run the program without installing python / tkinter.
+Navigate to Direct Executables folder Run **hungarianAssignment.exe** to start the program.
+Linux users may use wine to directly run the executable

 #GUI MODEL